reporanger/feedback/README.md

-# feedback
-Feedback for the Ranger
+# Feedback for the Ranger